jariss1/cse15l-lab-reports/Connect-to-Remote-via-SSH.md

 java WhereAmI
 ```

-3. In terminal, run `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/`
-using your username id and enter your password
+3. In terminal, run `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/` using your username id and enter your password.
 This will copy `WhereAmmI.java` from the client to the remote server

 4. Log into `ieng6` using ssh